JRCSTU/CO2MPAS-TA/doc/tutorial.rst

 Engineering mode
 ----------------
-This section explain how to run |co2mpas| in engineering mode:
+This section explains how to run |co2mpas| in engineering mode:

 1. Upload excel file/s (see :ref:`previous video <upload_file>`),
 2. Switch TA mode ON and click run: